Pineapple Upside Down Cake

 1. Gluten-Free Version: Swap out the regular flour for a gluten-free baking blend.
 Ensure that the baking powder you use is gluten-free as well.

-2. Vegan Pineapple Upside-Down Cake: Replace the butter with a plant-based alternative and use flax eggs (1 tablespoon ground flaxseed mixed with 3 tablespoons water for each egg) or a store-bought egg substitute.
+2. Vegan: Replace the butter with a plant-based alternative and use flax eggs (1 tablespoon ground flaxseed mixed with 3 tablespoons water for each egg) or a store-bought egg substitute.

 3. Lower-Sugar Version: Use a natural sweetener like coconut sugar or a sugar substitute like erythritol in place of the brown sugar.
 Additionally, using unsweetened fresh pineapple will help cut down on the overall sweetness.